massanishi/document_similarity_algorithms_experiments/README.md

+# Document Similarity Algorithms Experiment

 Document similarity comparison using 5 popular algorithms: Jaccard, TF-IDF, Doc2vec, USE, and BERT.

 33,914 New York Times articles are used for the experiment.
+It aims to show which algorithm yields the best result out of the box in 2020.

 # Purpose